rdenaux/sashi/README.md

 Although the command-line interface requires three separate folders, if you are a bad person, you can pass the same folder to use the same dataset for training, validation and candidate selection.

+ * The `json_params` is optional and should point to a json file with parameters required by the `kmodel` library.
+The repo includes `default_params.json` which provides an example of config values which seem to work OK.
+See `kmodel/kmodel.py` for a `sample_params` dict with comments describing (more or less) what each parameter means.
+If you understand the basic approach it should be clear what most parameters mean.

 The output is a file called `sanushi_candidates.csv` which provides the top 20 most ambiguous images.

 ## Justifications